franciscrot/dma/dh-skills.md

 - Programming Historian: Regression Analysis with Scikit-Learn (part 1 - Linear).
 "This lesson provides an overview of linear regression and walks through running both algorithms in Python (using scikit-learn)."
 - Programming Historian: Regression Analysis with Scikit-learn (part 2 - Logistic).
 "This lesson provides an overview of logistic regression, how to use Python (scikit-learn) to make a logistic regression model."
 - Programming Historian: Calibrating Radiocarbon Dates with R. "After reviewing the basic principles and challenges of radiocarbon dating, this lesson teaches you how to use R to calibrate a set of dates, and then explore and present your results."
-- Programming Historian: Preserving Your Research Data.
-"This lesson will suggest ways in which historians can document and structure their research data so as to ensure it remains useful in the future."
 </details>

 ## Text & cultural analytics {#text-cultural-analytics}